pUrGe12/MLBxG-extension/README.md

 ---

 This is the options page.
 This page is to help you predict your MLB future and a how to guide on the **technical implementations** of the extension.
-It involves the entire pipeline!
+It also has functionality to analyse **legacy MLB games** and generate statcast data for that.

 ![options page](images/options.png)

----

-Have created seperate ports for the panel and the options page because it will be much easier to manage and make changes in that.

 ---